swiftlang/swift/docs/ErrorHandling.md

     propagating the error in the current context.

-This is something that composes on top of the basic model, but that has not been designed yet and details aren\'t included in this proposal.
+This is something that composes on top of the basic model, but that has not been designed yet and details aren't included in this proposal.

 The name `Result<T>` is a stand-in and needs to be designed and reviewed, as well as the basic operations on the type.